"If your God is so mighty, why doesn't He speak my language?"

 1989

-By the end of the eighties, SIL played a very important role in the creation of two national organizations; NACALCO to help local initiatives for language development and CABTAL to help churches with Bible translation.
+By the end of the eighties, SIL played a very important role in the creation of two national organisations; NACALCO to help local initiatives for language development and CABTAL to help churches with Bible translation.

 1991

-The Rain Forest International School is opened providing an accredited high school level of education to the children of SIL members.
+The Rain Forest International School is opened, providing an accredited high school level of education to the children of SIL members.

 1993